 This guy was great at handling things, planning things and getting things done, without me ever having to ask—refreshing!
 He made me feel more girly versus the alpha role I normally have to play, which frankly gets exhausting and old.

 Six weeks into dating this guy, his confidence mask wore off...

-There was anger in his voice and he started calling his ex the "C" word, the "B" word and every negative word he could think of.
-His tyrant behavior regarding his ex-wife and all the things she ever did wrong went on for over almost two hours.
+There was anger in his voice and he started calling his ex the "C" word, the "B" word, and every negative word he could think of.
+His tyrant behavior regarding his ex-wife and all the things she ever did wrong went on for almost two hours.
 Yikes!

 Seeing this side of him set me back emotionally, especially since he would not calm down.
 The way he talked so poorly about his ex was alarming.
 Disregarding any and all of her good qualities—as if fifteen years of marriage meant nothing.
 Hearing this coming out of his mouth was more than disappointing.

 The next day I was ready to end things with him.
 Before I could, he came over apologizing profusely, assuring me that his emotional rant was due to having way too many rum and cokes.
 With hesitation (big hesitation) I decided to give him a forgiveness pass, since the last six weeks together were great.
 I reasoned (with myself) that he did have several drinks (more than normal), which can cause most people to be overly emotional when they are in their feelings.
 The lesson I learned as we dated longer?
 This was actually a character flaw of his.

 Apparently, once he got comfortable with me his drinking increased and he would not stop talking about his ex-wife drama, taking zero ownership for his part.
 Hmm.
 I was confused, on our second date when we first discussed his ex and he told me that they had an amicable break-up, did this mean he completely lied about the situation?
 And if so, what else was he lying to me about.
 Also, if his ex was so awful, why did she leave him?
 From what I was witnessing; he definitely had anger and alcoholic issues.
 Yikes!